You’ve heard o’ Paul Jones, have you not, have you not?

 The estate where John Paul Jones grew up.

-Two years later he returned to Virginia and joined the fledgling ‘Continental Navy’ – the navy of the United States during the American Revolutionary War.
+The following years saw his career mired in controversy, with accusations of abuse and murder.
+In 1775, with events working up to the American Revolution, Jones returned to Virginia and joined the fledgling ‘Continental Navy’ – the navy of the United States during the American Revolutionary War.

 Pirate or patriot?